ARMmbed/mbed-os-example-ble/BLE_EddystoneService/readme.md

 `nrf51dk-armcc` and `nrf51dk-gcc`.
 You can pick either.

 The resulting binaries would be under `build/<yotta_target_name>/source/`.
-Under that folder, the file called `ble-eddystonebeaconconfigservice-combined.hex` is the one which can be flashed to the target using mbed's DAP over USB; the file called `ble-eddystonebeaconconfigservice` is an ELF binary containing useful symbols; whereas `ble-eddystonebeaconconfigservice.hex` can be used for Firmware-over-the-Air.
+Under that folder, the file called `ble-eddystoneservice-combined.hex` is the one which can be flashed to the target using mbed's DAP over USB; the file called `ble-eddystoneservice` is an ELF binary containing useful symbols; whereas `ble-eddystoneservice.hex` can be used for Firmware-over-the-Air.

-If you're building for the `nrf51dk-armcc` target, copy `build/nrf51dk-armcc/source/ble-eddystonebeaconconfigservice-combined.hex` to your target hardware, and reset the device.
+If you're building for the `nrf51dk-armcc` target, copy `build/nrf51dk-armcc/source/ble-eddystoneservice-combined.hex` to your target hardware, and reset the device.

+If your target has very tight memory constraints, you can modify the `config.json` to suit your needs.
+For instance, by changing the SoftDevice from S130 to S110.

 Checking for Success
 ====================

-Your EddystoneBeaconConfigService should be detectable by BLE scanners (e.g. a smartphone) and by the Google Physical Web app.
+Your EddystoneService should be detectable by BLE scanners (e.g. a smartphone) and by the Google Physical Web app.